wajihahmed/openam-auth-ct/README.md

     1. src/main/resources - contains files for registeration of the custom auth module
     2. src - This directory contains source for custom auth module.
+    3. common.cfg, compile.sh and test.sh - scripts for compiling and testing the auth
+       module.
+Edit common.cfg for your enviorment before compiling and testing.

     Note: The ClearTrust SDK jar files are not shipped with this zip file for licensing issues.